The Gnurrs Come from the Voodvork Out • short story by Reginald Bretnor ♥♥♥+

 There is also a reprint poem by Coleridge and a brief Recommended Reading column with capsule reviews rounding out the issue.

 Overall, I would say that this is a more than worthwhile issue of F&SF, and a very high standard for a magazine only in its second number.
 I really enjoyed reading it (sixty-five years later!) and look forward to the next.
 If I have one final observation it is that the contents, for all their entertainment, style and wit, do tend to emphasize a lack of substance, excepting the DeFord, maybe.
 It will be interesting to see if future issues provide this or whether F&SF turns into a place that you might go for cocktails but not for dinner …as they might have said in the fifties.

 - Three of these are reprinted in The Eureka Years: Boucher and McComas’s Magazine of Fantasy and Science Fiction 1949 to1954 by Annette Peltz McComas.
 Three stories from one issue in an anthology of around two dozen!

-- This was a long running series.
+This would be a long running series.
 Papa Schimmelhorn made an appearance in the fourth copy of F&SF I ever bought, the October 1976 issue.